Statistics Suggest You Will Change Careers More Frequently

 Am I Making a Career Change or a Job Change?

-One of the problems when assessing these career change statistics is to differentiate between making a job change or making a career change.
+One of the problems when assessing career change statistics is to differentiate between making a job change and making a career change.

 For example if a schoolteacher secures a new job as a corporate sales trainer, has she changed careers or just changed jobs?